 The La Sierra system only spent 15 minutes per day on the vigorous fitness conditioning part of their curriculum.
 Coach LeProtti must have studied history and knew that high-volume fitness with poor structure ultimately always fails.
 How could these kids get so fit in 15 minutes per day?!!!
 FOCUS.
 They focused on quality…and the rest was literally history.
 So much for the naysayers regarding a lack of time to exercise!

-My point is that this program was HIGHLY MOTIVATING and extremely successful in hundreds of American schools.
+My point is that this program was HIGHLY MOTIVATING and extremely successful in thousands of American schools.
 As a credentialed Physical Education teacher, I’m still working on my pull ups to this day while I think about my former high school color group PE program!
 I’m finally up to 12 pull ups and working towards improving my all-time best which was 15.
 At age 53, I’m almost up to the LaSierra “Blue” standards, so it can be done–if we work at it.

 In a typical year at La Sierra, more than

 40% of boys were at a Blue Level Rank!!!

 Unfortunately, we did not continue this short-term progression for physical fitness in the 1960s, but we can learn from the past so we CAN create a future of fitness not just for American youth–but for our whole country!